IBM/SalesEnablement-VMware-L3/docs/Shared/Provisioning.md

 # Pricing Plans

 !!! tip "ON-DEMAND VS. RESERVED"
-    Two tiers of pricing plan are available for any VMware Solutions Shared virtual data center
+    Two tiers of pricing plan are available for any VMware Shared virtual data center

     environment: ```on-demand``` or ```reserved```.